 It used to take months of thorough data collection and analysis to identify market trends that were already happening.
 That kind of lead time keeps you behind the curve, whereas modern analytics is close to real time.
 With regular monitoring you can pick up on market trends before they become apparent to the general public and your competition.

-A key part of using big data for an edge in commercial real estate is finding the right tools to make it possible.
+A key part of using big data for an edge in commercial real estate is finding the right analytical tools to make it possible.
 From the ground up, RefineRE was purpose-built to provide commercial real estate teams with a comprehensive suite of data analysis tools.

 Simplicity is a high-priority when you’re dealing with big data.
-The RefineRE platform provides robust, reliable analytics without being overly complicated.
+The RefineRE platform provides robust, reliable advanced analytics without being overly complicated.
 Starting with the dashboard that provides an overview of the information you can drill down into, you’ll find it’s an extremely user-friendly system that makes a portfolio manager’s job easier instead of more complex.

 Reporting is extremely intuitive with the RefineRE platform because the system is made with corporate real estate occupiers in mind.
 We understand what data is most relevant in the corporate real estate space and what corporate real estate teams want to know.
 Rather than being a generic data analysis platform that corporate real estate teams have to heavily customize to make more relevant, RefineRE is real estate-specific out of the box.
 There’s no need for corporate real estate teams to spend time setting everything up to better suit CRE since everything is ready to go right from the start.
 The platform is highly adaptable and easy to customize further to support your unique goals.